How to manage 2 kinds of crypto day trading stress

-Now, remember, someone has to buy the top and sell the bottom, but that doesn’t have to be you.
-So if the pressure becomes too much, make a very small buy just to make sure you have something on.
+Remember, someone has to buy the top and sell the bottom, but that doesn’t have to be you.
+At least not with a full position.

 Life is filled with stress of one kind or another.
 Especially when it comes to money.

 As a market performer, taking steps to manage stress with tools within your control is great preparation.